exercism/python/exercises/concept/little-sisters-essay/.docs/introduction.md

 >>> quote.replace('Snark', '🐲')
 ...
 '''
-"Just the place for a 🐲!" the Bellman cried,\n   As he landed his crew with care;\nSupporting each man on the top of the tide\n   By a finger entwined in his hair.\n\n"Just the place for a 🐲!
-I have said it twice:\n   That alone should encourage the crew.\nJust the place for a 🐲!
-I have said it thrice:\n   What I tell you three times is true."
+"Just the place for a 🐲!" the Bellman cried,
+   As he landed his crew with care;
+Supporting each man on the top of the tide
+   By a finger entwined in his hair.

+"Just the place for a 🐲!
+I have said it twice:
+   That alone should encourage the crew.
+Just the place for a 🐲!
+I have said it thrice:
+   What I tell you three times is true."
 '''

 >>> 'bookkeeper'.replace('kk', 'k k')